 Arm Covering Baju Band

 Accessories for the arm are popular among both sexes of the country since ancient times.
-They are similar in shape to the wristlets, however, also marginally different.
+They are similar in shape to the wristlets, but, also marginally different.
 They tend to be made of lighter weight and tied by a string to prevent any fall from the arm.
-Women of Bengal, Rajasthan and Gujarat especially wear these Bajuband oriented bangles.
+Women of Bengal, Rajasthan and Gujarat especially wear these Bajuband-oriented bangles.
 Brides of India are also witnessed wearing it to accentuate their bridal attire.